Final Paper Requirements — Spring 2010

 such as a new approach to digital forensic work.

 - A significant installation project in the lab environment, such as setting up

 a full forsenic investigation environment.
 A primary component of this would be

 making an initial choice of software (either a full distribution, or some agglomeration

 of software), trying to keep tools as modern and as flexible as possible.

 Overall, I expect the content of the paper to be at least seven pages long and to have both citations and references.

 Do not commit plagiary.
-If you quote someone else's work or use someone else's illustration, you must clearly delineate these and cite the original source.
-Also, all use of copyright materials must fall within federal guidelines for Fair Use Doctrine.
+If you quote someone else's work, you must clearly delineate these quotes and cite the original source.

 Quoting: for short quotes, you should use quotation marks, such as "Cybercrime has grown to a multibillion dollar field in the last ten years."
-For longer quotes, it's best to use a separate paragraph that has clearly been indented as a "block" quote, and change fonts.
-If you add your own emphasis (such as bold or italics), then please note that change with something like "(my emphasis added)"; if emphasis was originally in the source material, please note that also.
-For diagrams, photographs, or other illustrations, you must note in the caption the originator of the figure.
+For longer quotes, it's best to use a separate paragraph that has clearly been indented as a "block" quote.
+If you add your own emphasis such as bold or italics, then please note that change with something like "(my emphasis added.)"

 Please print the paper single-sided, on 8.5 x 11 paper, and the text should be double-